In this article you will read about:

 Now we take a break.
 We take our minds out of the imagination and back into normal consciousness.

-When we’re ready and grounded we turn to our intellect, and we see can we find the message contained within the piece of artwork we just made.
+When we’re ready and grounded, we turn to our intellect and see if we can find the message contained within the piece of artwork we just made.

-Try the technique out several times, and when you reach a comfortable level of playing with its various concepts, you can begin experimenting with various alterations such as:
+Try the technique out several times, and when you reach a comfortable level of playing with its various concepts, you can begin experimenting with multiple alterations such as:

-- Focusing on a dream feeling instead of a dream image – can help you better connect with deeper feelings that were suppressed or that you consider unacceptable.
+• Focusing on a dream feeling instead of a dream image – can help you better connect with deeper feelings that were suppressed or unacceptable.

-- Create using plasticine, pottery, or a random medium instead of paper – different materials offer a very distinct sensation and call for often contrasting modalities of interaction which leads to the peeling back of the defence mechanisms that keep you from having a more clear view of yourself.
+• Create using plasticine, pottery, or a random medium instead of paper – different materials offer a distinct sensation and call for often contrasting modalities of interaction, which leads to the peeling back of the defence mechanisms that keep you from having a more precise view of yourself.

-Remember that the principle is always the same: to allow the unconscious to manifest into consciousness and then try to integrate its lessons, thus making important progress towards achieving what Jung called individuation.
+Remember that the principle is always the same: to allow the unconscious to manifest into consciousness and then try to integrate its lessons, thus making significant progress towards achieving what Jung called individuation.